-One of the most pernicious myths circulating in Ontario’s labour ranks is that the Days of Action – the big protests and strikes against the Harris Tories in the late 1990s – somehow led to the re-election of the Harris Tories in 1999.
+One of the more pernicious myths circulating in Ontario’s labour ranks is that the Days of Action – the big protests and strikes against the Harris Tories in the late 1990s – somehow led to the re-election of the Harris Tories in 1999.

 The Best Election Money Can Buy

-On two of their weakest fronts, healthcare and education, the Tories spent at least $20 million in public money leading up to the election to advance their agenda through what was formally ministry advertising.
-With the economy recovering, unemployment falling, welfare rolls declining by hundreds of thousands, and a massive war chest, the Tories only had to worry about their opposition.
+On two of their weakest fronts, healthcare and education, the Tories spent at least $20 million in public money before the election through large ministerial advertising campaigns.

 NDP betrayal, labour divided, right-wing Liberals

-There was no effective electoral opposition to the Tories in 1999.
-After the disaster, disappointments and betrayals of the 1990-95 NDP government, the NDP vote in Ontario plummeted to historic lows.
-From 1.5 million votes in 1990, the party fell to 850,000 in 1995 and 550,000 in 1999.
-The NDP also suffered a dramatic collapse in its Ontario federal vote as well, from 20.1 percent in 1988 to 6 percent in 1993 and 10.7 percent in 1997.
+There was no effective electoral opposition to the Harris Tories in 1999.
+After the disasters and disappointments of the 1990-1995 NDP government, the NDP vote in Ontario plummeted to historic lows.
+From 1.5 million votes in 1990, the party fell to 850,000 in 1995.
+In 1999 that number was 550,000.
+The pattern was even worse in federal terms.
+The NDP won 20.1 percent in the 1988 election, collapsing to 6 percent in 1993, and only 10.7 percent in 1997.

-The NDP’s Orwellian “Social Contract” split the labour movement in half.
+The Social Contract split the labour movement in half.
 The “Common Front” unions of the public sector and the autoworkers (CAW) voted successfully to pull the Ontario Federation of Labour out of the Ontario NDP at the 1993 OFL convention.
-The unions loyal to the NDP, the so-called “Pink Paper” unions, walked out of the convention in protest.
-In the 1995 election, the Common Front unions didn’t put a lot of muscle behind the NDP which never recovered from its collapse in support.
+The unions loyal to the NDP, the “Pink Paper” unions, walked out of the convention in protest.
+In the 1995 election, the Common Front unions didn’t put a lot of muscle behind the NDP.
+By 1999, unions like CUPE were soft on supporting the NDP, and the CAW endorsed anti-Harris strategic voting.
 The NDP were never a threat to the Tories in 1995 or 1999.

 The 1995 election was a surprise because the Liberals went in with over 50 percent support in the polls.
 However, they cratered as the Tories were elected on a Common Sense Revolution platform of “tough love” austerity, scapegoating welfare recipients, repeal of employment equity (what Harris called “the quota law”), as well as big promises like a 30 percent income tax cut and a plain-as-day commitment to not cutting healthcare.
 The Tories would decimate healthcare with cuts, but they did deliver the income tax cut – over half the cut went to the wealthiest 10 percent.